Photo by Gabriel Jorby. CC BY-ND 2.0

 A simple subpoena can yield valuable data about the user’s account.
 This data may include the user’s IP addresses and the times they are logged in.
 This can be used for a rough estimation of a user’s location and patterns of movement.

-Google explains their process in this video.
+Google explains its process in this video.

 The short version: if it’s in your account and Google can read it, it’s also subject to request from government agencies.